 Students are required to have a clear pencil case to carry their equipment.
 (A clear pencil case is required for mock and external exams).
 This should contain a minimum of pen, pencil, ruler and eraser.
-Pencil cases containing equipment can be purchased for £1.00 from the main office and are also available on the intake evening.
+Pencil cases containing equipment can be purchased from the Finance Office.

 Please note that students can bring their own mathematical equipment and their own coloured pencils and felt tips.
 Black pens are required for all written work and examinations.